shreve/shared-secret/readme.md

 Create shares of a secret code which need to be reunited to reveal the secret.

+**This is a proof of concept and hasn't been properly evaluated for security.**

 ## Usage

 This is a ruby library with an associated executable